 - CARAMELIZED ONION FETA CRISPY TOASTS

-or head on over to the FULL RECIPE INDEX where you will find over 900 delicious Slimming Eats and Weight Watchers friendly recipes all fully searchable by meal type, ingredients etc
+or if you would like more recipe ideas - head on over to the FULL RECIPE INDEX where you will find over 900 delicious recipes with calories and you can search by meal type, ingredients, course, diet and more.

-Come and follow me on: FACEBOOK | INSTAGRAM | PINTEREST TWITTER and YOUTUBE You can also subscribe to Slimming Eats so that you never miss any new updates.
-Need some extra Support?
-Come and check out my Facebook Group If you try this recipe, let us know!
-Leave a Comment, Rate It and Tag us in your Photos @SLIMMINGEATS on INSTAGRAM |
+If you try this recipe, let us know!
+Leave a comment, Rate It and Tag us in your Photos @SLIMMINGEATS on INSTAGRAM

 Cleardee1 says